monk-io/docs/docs/basics/monk-in-10.md

 <TabItem value="aws">

-In order to add your AWS credentials to Monk do:
+In order to add your AWS credentials to MonkOS do:

     monk cluster provider add -p aws

-Monk will look for AWS credentials in your AWS CLI config folder `~/.aws/credentials`:
+MonkOS will look for AWS credentials in your AWS CLI config folder `~/.aws/credentials`:

     AWS config /Users/me/.aws/credentials detected, multiple profiles present - pick one.
     ?
 AWS profile  [Use arrows to move, type to filter]